HOME—US Scouting—BSA History

 Adult Leaders.
 All troop adult leader positions have always been open to men.
 For over 50 years, women were excluded from troop operation except for an optional "mothers auxiliary."
 Later, women were allowed to hold any troop committee position but not Scoutmaster or Assistant Scoutmaster.
 Finally in 1988, the BSA opened these positions to women also.
 As a result, all adult positions in the Scout section (as well as in the other sections) are now open to both men and women.

 In late 2017, BSA announced a major expansion of its programs by opening Cub Scouts and Scouts to girls (Venturing and Sea Scouts have been coed since 1971).
 After Cub Scout packs could choose to become 'family' packs in 2018, Scout troops for girls were allowed to form starting 1 February 2019.
 Troops must be either boy-only or girl-only (no truly coed troops), although troops sharing the same chartered organization are called 'linked' troops and typically share the same troop number and usually have a common troop committee.
 The Scout advancement requirements, including the option to earn Eagle Scout, are identical for both girls and boys.
 BSA also issued TWO separate Scout Handbooks (Scouts BSA Handbook for Boys and Scouts BSA Handbook for Girls).
 The two Handbooks are identical except for the title, the cover color (girls tan, boys green), and that the hundreds of photos and drawings in the boys' book were replaced with near-identical photos of girls in the girls' book.
-More information about girls and adult women in the BSA is available on our Women and Girls in the Boy Scouts of America page.
+More information about girls and adult women in the BSA is available on our Women and Girls in the Scouting America page.

 Developed in the early 1980s by the Church of Jesus Christ of Latter-day Saints (LDS or Mormon church), Varsity Scouts was approved by the BSA in 1984.
 The church was experiencing a high dropout rate in its Explorer posts and was anxious to find a more effective way to keep its high school young men in Scouting (and perhaps to avoid the now-coed Exploring programs).
 Varsity Scouting was an optional sports-oriented program for older boys.
 Although officially available to all Scouting sponsors, Varsity Scouting overwhelmingly remained an LDS program throughout its existence.
 Varsity teams were separate from the troop (although there was a brief period when older Scouts could also do Varsity activities within a troop).
 Varsity Scouting was male-only and offered sports programs and sports terminology (boys belonged to a squad, which was part of a team led by an adult coach and a boy captain).
 After the LDS church ceased sponsorship of Varsity Scouting at the end of 2017, the BSA quietly dropped the program.

-Last Revision to This Page: 14 May 2023
+Last Revision to This Page: 9 May 2024

-Copyright © 1996-2023 by Troop 97 BSA
+Copyright © 1996-2024 by Troop 97 BSA